dinanathsj29/css-flexbox-beginners-tutorial/README.md

 1.1.
 What is CSS Flexbox
 ---------------------

+`CSS Flexible Box Layout Module` is a CSS3 layout mode that provides an easy, professional and advanced clean way to arrange child elements/items within a container.

 `CSS Flexible Box Layout Module` is also known and referred to as `CSS Flexbox`, is designed for one-dimensional layout model that makes it easy to:
 - Design flexible and efficient layouts
 - Distribute space among items